Data Processing Agreement

 2.10.
 Deletion or return of Data: At Customer's election, Timesheets.com shall return or destroy all Customer Data in its possession or control (including in the possession of any Sub-processor) in accordance with Timesheets.com's data retention and destruction procedures and timeframes unless otherwise agreed with Customer.
 This requirement shall not apply:

-- to the extent that Timesheets.com is required by any EU (or any EU Member State) law to retain some or all of the Data, in which event Timesheets.com shall isolate and protect Customer Data from any further processing except to the extent required by such law or
+- to the extent that Timesheets.com is required by any EU (or any EU Member State or the UK) law to retain some or all of the Data, in which event Timesheets.com shall isolate and protect Customer Data from any further processing except to the extent required by such law or

 - to any data stored on back-ups such data will be destroyed in accordance with our standard destruction policies for back-up data due to the cost and technical difficult of deleting back-ups.